ogios/huggingchat-api-Chinese.ver/README_en.md

 # Open-Assistant-Chinese.ver

+> 2023.6.4-22:46: Made a lot of changes today for a big update, but I don't get time to say it now, just gonna wait for tomorrow.

 > There's an update in hugging-chat, which requires the user to sign in (token and hf-chat cookies are required to send requests).

 Using hugging-chat web API, the model that is currently available is open-assistant's model called oasst-sft-6-llama-30b